-Summer movies 2017: Box office winners and losers
+Summer movies 2017: Box-office winners and losers

 This ambitious sci-fi dazzler from director Luc Besson was far more expensive than his 2014 film Lucy — and with just under $40 million in receipts, it made significantly less money.
 The film did better overseas, particularly in China and Besson’s native France, but still hasn’t recouped its hefty production budget (estimated at $180 mil).

-WINNER: Our Minion Overlords
+WINNER: Our Minion overlords

 Who would have guessed that those anthropomorphized Twinkies in Gru’s basement would become one of America’s most popular exports?
 Thanks to the massive $975 million worldwide box office of Despicable Me 3 ($255 mil of that in the U.S.), Illumination’s four-film franchise (including three Despicable Me films and Minions) has stolen Shrek’s title as the highest-grossing animated franchise of all time worldwide.